-MAP 2: WEST MIDDLE 2040 POLICY MAP
+MAP 2: SOUTH MIDDLE 2040 POLICY MAP

-The Charlotte Future 2040 Policy Map (Map 2) illustrates the recommended development pattern for the plan area.
-Recommendations for future development aim to respect established neighborhoods, align future growth with infrastructure capacity, and create vibrant, mixeduse centers that are accessible to a wide variety of users.
+The Charlotte Future 2040 Policy Map (see Map 2) illustrates the recommended development pattern for the plan area.
+Recommendations for future development aim to respect established neighborhoods, align future growth with infrastructure capacity, and create vibrant, mixed-use centers that are accessible to a wide variety of users.

-Most of the existing development (83%) within the plan area is expected to remain in place.
-Areas expected to remain in place include the low-density residential neighborhoods (Neighborhood 1), Parks & Preserves, and Manufacturing & Logistics around the rail lines.
+Most of the existing development (87%) within the plan area is expected to remain in place.
+Areas expected to remain in place include the low- to moderate-density residential neighborhoods (Neighborhood 1 & 2) and Parks & Preserves.
 If redevelopment or infill occurs within these areas, it should be consistent with the type and intensity of development described in the recommended Place Type.

-17% of existing development is recommended to evolve into a different Place Type as new development/redevelopment occurs.
-Large vacant parcels scattered throughout the geography are recommended to evolve into Neighborhood 1 to be compatible with adjacent neighborhoods.
+13% of existing development is recommended to evolve into a different Place Type as new development/redevelopment occurs.
 Campus development with civic uses that are permitted in Neighborhood 1 (such as religious institutions or schools) are reclassified as Neighborhood 1 to provide opportunities for a portion of these sites to be redeveloped for residential purposes.
-Commercial development scattered throughout the concentration of manufacturing uses adjacent to the rail lines is reclassified to Manufacturing & Logistics.
-Commercial development along Beatties Ford Road, adjacent to the adopted LYNX Gold Line, and at key intersections such as Oakdale and Sunset Road are recommended to evolve into Neighborhood Center.
+Development within the SouthPark Municipal Service District is recommended to continue evolving into Regional Activity Center.
+Commercial development along South Boulevard and near the intersections of Carmel Road and Pineville-Matthews Road and Providence Road and Pineville-Matthews Road is recommended to evolve into Community Activity Centers.
 The next section addresses the impacts and advancement of prioritized goals associated with these types of change.